parmentelat/asynciojobs/README.md

 # expect around 1 second
 print("total duration = {}s".format(end-beg))
 ```

+    7-th job
     3-th job
-    Sleeping for 0.5s
-    7-th job
-    Sleeping for 0.5s
     8-th job
-    Sleeping for 0.5s
+    5-th job
+    1-th job
     6-th job
-    Sleeping for 0.5s
+    4-th job
     2-th job
-    Sleeping for 0.5s
-    1-th job
-    Sleeping for 0.5s
-    4-th job
-    Sleeping for 0.5s
-    5-th job
-    Sleeping for 0.5s
-    total duration = 1.0083529949188232s
+    total duration = 1.0090370178222656s

 ## Customizing jobs

 ### Customizing the `Job` class

-`Job` actually is a specializtion of `AbstractJob`, and the specification is that the `co_run()` method should denote a coroutine itself, as that is what is triggered by `Scheduler` for running said job.
+`Job` actually is a specializtion of `AbstractJob`, and the specification is that the `co_run()` method should denote a coroutine itself, as that is what is triggered by `Scheduler` when running said job.

 ### `AbstractJob.co_shutdown()`